Fostering Your Child’s Academic, Social and Emotional Growth

 Academically, the school program is designed to help children learn basic skills in math (counting, number recognition, patterns, classification skills, etc.), pre-reading (letter and sound recognition, journaling activities, etc.) and science (exploration, observation, nature collecting, hands-on experiments, cooking, etc.).
 These concepts are presented in all classes in developmentally-appropriate, fun, and creative ways.
 Art is an important tool in teaching all of these concepts; it also promotes self-expression, self-esteem, and respect for others.

-Your child does not need to be potty trained to enroll at the Secret Garden Preschool.
+Under the COVID-19 pandemic we require your child to be potty trained.
+In normal times (no pandemic), your child does not need to be potty trained to enroll at the Secret Garden Preschool.
 Our teachers are well-versed in helping with this area of development and will work with you to complete the process.
 We do ask that you keep your child’s cubby stocked with wipes and pull-ups.

 Our days and times are set in order to provide a rich curriculum for all of our children.
 Each week’s plan is created with a balance of activities that is accomplished by having a predictable schedule for the teachers to follow.
 Check out our class schedules under the "Enrollment" tab.